tsdenouden/enoto-markdown/README.md

 * .MD
 * .HTML
 * .CSS
-* .PDF (PDFs aren't availble on the live web app, however, they do work.)
+* .PDF (PDFs aren't availble on the live web app, however, it does work.)

 #### 🔼 Upload Files